scottscharl/weather-api-v2/README.md

 # Scott's Simple Weather API

-Deploy an Express.js API to serve up weather data for a location you define.
+Quickly deploy an Express.js API to serve up weather data for a location you define.

 Your server caches the weather data for 5 minutes so you don't exceed the One Call API's free tier limit of 1,000 requests per day.

+`npm start` creates an `API_KEY` in `.env` if one is not detected.
+This will be used to authenticate requests to `/api` adn `/api/full`.

 ## Quickstart